ArupAus/cadtools-external-licence/README.md

 ## ARUP OASYS CADTOOLS SOFTWARE LICENSE AGREEMENT

-IMPORTANT-READ CAREFULLY: This Oasys Ltd Evaluation Copy Licence Agreement ("ECLA") is a legal agreement between you (either an individual or a single entity) and Oasys Ltd for this Oasys Ltd software product, which includes the computer software with which this licence agreement is provided, and includes associated media, printed materials, and "online" or electronic documentation ("SOFTWARE PRODUCT").
+IMPORTANT-READ CAREFULLY: This Oasys Ltd End User Licence Agreement ("EULA") is a legal agreement between you (either an individual or a single entity) and Oasys Ltd for this Oasys Ltd software product, which includes the computer software with which this licence agreement is provided, and includes associated media, printed materials, and "online" or electronic documentation ("SOFTWARE PRODUCT").
 The SOFTWARE PRODUCT also includes any updates and supplements to the original SOFTWARE PRODUCT provided to you by Oasys Ltd. Any software provided along with the SOFTWARE PRODUCT that is associated with a separate licence agreement is licensed to you under the terms of that licence agreement.
-By installing, copying, downloading, accessing or otherwise using the SOFTWARE PRODUCT, you agree to be bound by the terms of this ECLA.
-If you do not agree to the terms of this ECLA, do not install or use the SOFTWARE PRODUCT.
+By installing, copying, downloading, accessing or otherwise using the SOFTWARE PRODUCT, you agree to be bound by the terms of this EULA.
+If you do not agree to the terms of this EULA, do not install or use the SOFTWARE PRODUCT.

-OASYS LIMITED IS WILLING TO LICENSE THE ACCOMPANYING SOFTWARE TO YOU ONLY UPON THE CONDITION THAT YOU ACCEPT ALL OF THE TERMS CONTAINED IN THIS LICENCE AGREEMENT AND ANY SUPPLEMENTARY OR UNIQUE LICENCE TERMS RELEVANT TO THIS PRODUCT.
-YOU ARE PROHIBITED FROM USING THE ACCOMPANYING SOFTWARE OTHER THAN IN ACCORDANCE WITH THESE LICENCE TERMS.

-SOFTWARE PRODUCT LICENCE
+### 1. SOFTWARE PRODUCT LICENCE

+Oasys Ltd is willing to license the accompanying software to you only upon the condition that you accept all of the terms contained in this licence agreement and any supplementary or unique licence terms relevant to this product.
+You are prohibited from using the accompanying software other than in accordance with these licence terms.

 The SOFTWARE PRODUCT is protected by copyright laws and international copyright treaties, as well as other intellectual property laws and treaties.

-### 1. DEFINITONS
+### 2. DEFINITONS

 - "ARUP" shall mean Arup Group Ltd and its subsidiaries.
-- "OASYS" shall mean
+- "OASYS" shall mean Oasys Ltd.
 - "SOFTWARE PRODUCT" shall mean the computer software with which this licence agreement is provided and includes associated media, printed materials, and "online" or electronic documentation.
-- "CADTOOLS" shall mean
+- "CADTOOLS" shall mean :question:.
-- "PROJECT" shall mean
+- "PROJECT" shall mean :question:.
-- "ALLIANCE" shall mean
+- "ALLIANCE" shall mean :question:.

+***:exclamation: We need to have clearly definied entity names :exclamation:***

-### 2. GRANT OF LICENCE
+### 3. GRANT OF LICENCE

-This ECLA grants you the following rights:
+This EULA grants you the following rights:

--	Distribution.
-You may freely distribute the installable software in the form provided by Oasys Ltd, and install it on any device, workstation, terminal, handheld PC, pager, "smart phone," or other digital electronic device ("DEVICE") for which it is designed to operate.
+-	**Distribution:** You may freely distribute the installable software in the form provided by Oasys Ltd, and install it on any device, workstation, terminal, handheld PC, pager, "smart phone," or other digital electronic device ("DEVICE") for which it is designed to operate.

+***:exclamation: Can we limit installation within project?
+And how? :exclamation:***

--	Limitations on distribution.
-You may not distribute the installed SOFTWARE PRODUCT or any components of it.
+-	**Limitations on distribution:** You may not distribute the installed SOFTWARE PRODUCT or any components of it.
--	Limitations on use.
-You may only use the SOFTWARE PRODUCT for demonstration, test, or evaluation purposes and you may not resell, or otherwise transfer for value, the SOFTWARE PRODUCT or any part of it.
+-	**Limitations on use:** You may only use the SOFTWARE PRODUCT for demonstration, test, or evaluation purposes and you may not resell, or otherwise transfer for value, the SOFTWARE PRODUCT or any part of it.

+***:exclamation: Can we limit use on delivering project work only? :exclamation:***

--	Limitations on Reverse Engineering, Decompilation, and Disassembly.
-You may not reverse engineer, decompile, or disassemble the SOFTWARE PRODUCT, except and only to the extent that such activity is expressly permitted by applicable law notwithstanding this limitation.
+-	**Limitations on Reverse Engineering, Decompilation, and Disassembly:** You may not reverse engineer, decompile, or disassemble the SOFTWARE PRODUCT, except and only to the extent that such activity is expressly permitted by applicable law notwithstanding this limitation.
--	Separation of Components.
-The SOFTWARE PRODUCT is licensed as a single product.
+-	**Separation of Components:** The SOFTWARE PRODUCT is licensed as a single product.
 Its component parts may not be separated.
--	Trademarks.
-This ECLA does not grant you any rights in connection with any trademarks or service marks of Oasys Ltd.
+-	**Trademarks:**  This EULA does not grant you any rights in connection with any trademarks or service marks of Oasys Ltd.
--	Rental.
-You may not rent, lease, or lend the SOFTWARE PRODUCT.
+-	**Rental:** You may not rent, lease, or lend the SOFTWARE PRODUCT.
--	Registration.
-You may be required to register your copy of the SOFTWARE PRODUCT to install it.
+-	**Registration:** You may be required to register your copy of the SOFTWARE PRODUCT to install it.
 This registration obligation is further described in the SOFTWARE PRODUCT documentation or on the SOFTWARE PRODUCT'S web site.
--	Reservation of Rights.
-All rights not expressly granted are reserved by Oasys Ltd.
+-	**Reservation of Rights:**  All rights not expressly granted are reserved by Oasys Ltd.

+***:exclamation: Where and how do we elaborate time bomb?
+And users shouldn't continue to use it after project is ended or suspended. :exclamation:***

-### 3. USE OF THE SOFTWARE
+### 4. USE OF THE SOFTWARE

 1.1 You may install the Software on one or more hard disks or other storage devices, and make available the Software on a network file server for the purpose of installation onto hard disks or other storage devices within your organisation for use of the Software over such network and make backup copies of the Software.
 1.2 Any serial number allocated to you either via an Oasys web site or by postage of media from Oasys is exclusive to you and your organisation and is non-transferable.
 You may not disclose this serial number to any third party.